Training ethical, relational, multiculturally-competent, psychologists who are equipped for individual, couples, and group therapy.

 I have been a licensed psychologist in Illinois since 2014.
 My approach to supervision is psychodynamic, developmental, and relational in nature.
 I view the supervisory relationship as parallel to the therapeutic relationship.
 As a supervisor and clinician, I place high value on developing trust, safety, and attunement in supervision so that we can explore parallel processes, transference/countertransference dynamics, feeling/body states, in addition to identities in the room (both therapy and supervision) and systemic and cultural factors.
 To me, supervision is a place for all feelings and reactions to be explored and my hope is to meet each supervisee’s needs/goals for their training year and support their overall personal and professional growth.
 I also identify as a group therapist and enjoy integrating modern analytic group therapy into my supervision and consultation with supervisees.

-Dr. Stephanie Dykema, PhD
+Dr. Stephanie Dykema, PhD, SEP

 Director of Clinical Training